ibm-cloud-docs/apps/creds_vsi.md

 ### The starter kit generated code
 {: #starterkit-generated-code-vsi}

-Code that is generated from a starter kit has the native `IBMCloudEnv` library, which abstracts the retrieval of environment values so that the application code is portable to run on several target deployments.
+Code that is generated from a starter kit has the native `IBMCloudEnv` library, which abstracts the retrieval of environment values so that the application code is portable to run on several deployment targets.
 With virtual or local Docker, that environment must be prepared with values that satisfy the `IBMCloudEnv` library that _don't necessarily_ come from actual environment variables.

 For your convenience, the `mappings.json` instructions that are included with the starter kit-generated output, have references to a local file from which the `IBMCloudEnv` library sources the values that the application can use.